canonnizq/blog.canonni.website/source/_posts/El-Servidors-yellow-light.md

 ---
-title: El Servidor's yellow light
+title: El Servidors yellow light
 date: 2024-09-03 17:39:22
 categories: gaming
 excerpt: A copy of one of my essays on El Servidor's Notion site.